Negotiations at COP28 climate talks ramp up as summit enters second and final week

 Annalena Baerbock, Germany’s foreign minister, said: “What we need to be successful here is to achieve the goal of phasing out fossil fuels ... not emissions.
 It does make quite a substantial difference, although only one word distinguishes them.”

-Representatives for poor nations and climate advocates are putting a lot of pressure on negotiators for the fossil fuel sections.
+Representatives for poor nations and climate advocates are putting a lot of pressure on negotiators on slashing fossil fuels.

 “The success of COP28 will not depend on speeches from big stages,” said Uganda climate activist Vanessa Nakate.
 “It will depend on leaders calling for a just and equitable phase-out of all fossil fuels without exceptions and distractions.”